-Some internal complaints or internal grievances may also be PIDs, if they have the features of a PID.
+Some internal complaints or internal grievances may also be PIDs, as long as they have the features of a PID.
 If an internal complaint or grievance is a report of serious wrongdoing, we will consider whether it is a PID.
 If it is a PID, we will deal with it as set out in this policy.